Don’t know how to use webP in WordPress? Don’t worry! By the end of this blog, you will know what is WebP and how you can add it to your WordPress.

 webP is simply an image file format.
 This image file format is more comprised of other image file formats like PNG and JPEG.

-Here, in this blog, we will show you how you can add webP in WordPress and change the image file format.
-But before that let’s have a brief look at what is webP and what are some pros and cons of webP.
+Here, in this blog, we will show you how you can add WebP in WordPress and change the image file format.
+But before that let’s have a brief look at what is webP and what are the pros and cons of webP.

 - 26% smaller than PNG